feknall/gym-mountain-car/README.md

 # gym-mountain-car
-The is a Q-learning implementation of OpenAI Gym Mountain Car game.
+The is a Q-learning implementation of [OpenAI Gym Mountain Car] (https://gym.openai.com/envs/CartPole-v0) game.

+The goal is reaching to the flag by using 3 different actions, including 'left', 'nothing', 'right'.
+However, the force is not enough to reach to the flag just by 'right' action and the agent must use the momentum of car.

 The car reaches to the goal just after a few hundreds of episodes.
 | Episodes  | Output | Output | Output |